dominodatalab/model-monitoring-setup/README.md

 ### 4a.
 Create Main Data Source

-First, create a data source in Domino for storing ground truth data:
+First, create a data source in Domino for storing ground truth data (note that an Admin may have done this for you):

 1. Navigate to **Data > Data Sources** in Domino UI
 2. Click **New Data Source**